stellar/smart-wallet-demo-app/contracts/nft/README.md

 - **Burnable**: Tokens can be burned (destroyed)
 - **Owner Controls**: Only the contract owner can mint new tokens and update metadata
 - **Supply Management**: Enforces maximum supply limits
-- **Bulk Operations**: Supports transferring multiple tokens at once
+- **Bulk Operations**: Supports minting multiple tokens with data in a single transaction
+- **Token Data**: Supports associating custom data (session_id, resource) with each token
+- **ERC-721 Compatible**: Implements standard NFT functions (transfer, approve, etc.)

 ### Error Handling

 The contract includes custom error types:

-- `MaxSupplyReached`: Attempted to mint beyond the maximum supply
+- `SupplyExhausted`: Attempted to mint beyond the maximum supply
+- `AlreadyMinted`: Attempted to mint a token ID that has already been minted
 - `UnsetMaxSupply`: Maximum supply not configured
 - `UnsetTotalMinted`: Total minted count not initialized
 - `UnsetOwner`: Contract owner not set
+- `UnsetTokenData`: Token data not found for the specified token ID
+- `TokenDoesNotExist`: Token does not exist in the owner's token list

 ### Testing